NoMeansNowastaken/KarutaSniper/README.md

 b0.3.8
 - Hotfix: fixed logs causing errors

+b0.4
+- made ui better
+- token finder if no token detected
+- better title
+- partial stats (not permanent)

 ## Todo

-- better window title
-- revamp ui
 - add support for card drops with 4 cards (more complicated than it looks or im just stupid)
 - code cleanup
-- auto add token
 - add button support

 # Credits